net-ty/mnc_NWDAF/README.md

 ## Tested Environment Configuration

-As the execution environment has many components, the tested working version of each is listed down below:
+As the execution environment has many components, the tested working versions of the main ones are listed down below:

 - python: 3.8.10 (works with 3.7.x too)
 - pip: 23.3.1